burakenaktas/auto-anki/README.md

 <strong>If you get any errors except for auto anki code workflow errors, please search it on the internet.
 Otherwise, feel free to open an issue.</strong>

-Congratulations, you can keep going to everyone folder now.
+Congratulations, you can keep going to everyone part now.

 ## Everyone